 Gislason & Hunter may be best known for its established and formidable litigation practice.
 Over the decades, our lawyers have tried thousands of cases to juries in state and federal courts.
 We can claim experience and success in virtually every area of civil litigation and appeals, with an emphasis on defending businesses in lawsuits and other disputes.

-With offices in Minneapolis, New Ulm, Mankato and Des Moines, we represent diverse clients throughout Minnesota, Iowa and beyond who seek powerful legal backing to protect their interests.
-With 40 lawyers and over 60 support staff, we can nimbly assemble a focused team for whatever legal challenges are at hand.
+We represent diverse clients who seek powerful legal backing to protect their interests and can nimbly assemble a focused team for whatever legal challenges are at hand.